StopHere1/Soft-Robotic-Tank-Autonomous-Locomotion-with-Single-Camera/README.md

-# robotcv
+# Autonomous locomotion for a soft robotic tank
-computer vision using python &amp; opencv locate the chosen color block using camera and determine the distance between the camera and color block using only one camera. the main goal of the project is to help a soft robot passing a given gate with color signs.
+using computer vision（ python &amp; opencv） locate the chosen color blocks using single camera and determine the distance between the camera and color blocks. the main goal of the project is to help a soft robot passing several given gates with color signs.

+The obstacles for the soft robotic tank are sand field, slopes, gates(100% 80% 60% of the robot width), unstable gate(adhere to the floor by magenatic force)